tucnak/telebot/README.md

 func main() {
 	b, _ := tb.NewBot(tb.Settings{...})

+	// This button will be displayed in user's
+	// reply keyboard.
 	replyBtn := tb.ReplyButton{Text: "🌕 Button #1"}
 	replyKeys := [][]tb.ReplyButton{
 		[]tb.ReplyButton{replyBtn},
 		// ...
 	}

+	// And this one — just under the message itself.
+	// Pressing it will cause the client to send
+	// the bot a callback.
+	//
+	// Make sure Unique stays unique as it has to be
+	// for callback routing to work.
 	inlineBtn := tb.InlineButton{
 		Unique: "sad_moon",
 		Text: "🌚 Button #2",